-Remembering Amanda Davis, her career and impact in Atlanta – FOX 7 Austin
+Veteran news anchor Amanda Davis dies after stroke at ATL airport – The Philadelphia Tribune

 |

-ATLANTA – She was a staple of television news in Atlanta for decades.
-Amanda Davis, whose career in Atlanta alone spanned more than 30 years, died Wednesday night after reportedly suffering a stroke.
-Her sudden death has left many in shock as her …
+Veteran news anchor Amanda Davis dies after stroke at ATL airport

-Atlanta TV station: Veteran news anchor Amanda Davis dies
+Funeral homes often submit obituaries as a service to the families they are assisting.
+However, we will be happy to accept obituaries from family members pending proper verification of the death.
+Submit.
+Amanda Davis Obit.
+Photo from Facebook.
+Facebook …

-Atlanta TV anchor dies on way to step-dad's funeral
+Woman dies suddenly on her way to a funeral

 Do you have something awesome to share with the world?
 Click here to share